 HOW TO USE: Take this medication by mouth, usually 3 times a day at the start (with the first bites) of each main meal or as directed by your doctor.

 The dosage is based on your medical condition, weight, and response to therapy.
 Your dose may be gradually increased to determine the most effective dose for you.
 The manufacturer recommends that you do not take more than 300 milligrams per day.

 Use this medication regularly to get the most benefit from it.
 To help you remember, take it at the same times each day.

-For best results, continue to eat a proper diet, exercise regularly, and check your urine/blood sugar levels as directed by your doctor.
+For best results, continue to eat a proper diet, exercise regularly, and check your blood sugar regularly as directed by your doctor.